JesusUrtasun/JSCourse/chapter03/README.md

 Number   :
 ```

-2. Print with `cout` a row with the following syntax:
+2. Print with `console.log()` a row with the following syntax:
 ```bash
 <surname>, <name> is registered with number: <number>.
 ```

+3. Use a templata string.

+4. Split

 ## Exercise 4 - Output file